Chigozie Agbim

 Chigozie Agbim is a Nigerian former professional footballer who played as a goalkeeper.

+Club career

-After a protracted transfer dispute, he joined Enugu Rangers from Warri Wolves F.C. in April 2013 for a fee of eight million naira (approx €39,300).
+After a protracted transfer dispute, Agbim joined Enugu Rangers from Warri Wolves in April 2013 for a fee of eight million naira (approx €39,300).

-He joined Gombe United in February 2014 and rejoined Rangers in April 2015.
+He joined Gombe United F.C. in February 2014 and rejoined Rangers in April 2015.

+Agbim signed with Delta Force in March 2019.

 International career

 Agbim made his international debut for Nigeria in a friendly against Angola in January 2012.

 He was selected for Nigeria's squad at the 2013 Africa Cup of Nations and the 2013 FIFA Confederations Cup.

 In January 2014, he was starting goalkeeper for the Super Eagles at the African Nations Championship, as the team finished in third place.
 In June, Agbim was named in Nigeria's squad for the 2014 FIFA World Cup.